sc468/GamerStream/README.md

 Additional features may be added to the pipelin.
 One possibility is a anomaly detection for player death count, which may point to game bugs.

 # Technologies
-Ingestion technology: Kafka, Kinesis.
+Ingestion technology: Kafka

-Streaming technologies:Kafka streams, Spark streaming, Storm, Heron, Flink.
+Streaming technologies: Spark streaming

-Database: Tabular data store.
-PostgreSQL, MySQL.
+Database: Cassandra

+WebUI: Dash

 # Proposed architecture
 Streaming architecture